sayantan24/Data_Visualization_Streamlit_Project/README.md

 <p>Dataset used is of motor vehicle collisions in New York city.
 Source:-https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95</p>
 <p>The website has 4 data visuals:-</p>
 <p>First one shows the areas on the map where accidents occur the most.
 The user can change the slider values which changes the number of person injured which in turn shows the different parts of city where the aforementioned number of people got injured.</p>
-<p>Second one shows number of accidents which occur during the mentioned time period.</p>
+<p>Second part shows number of accidents which occur during the mentioned time period.
+The time period can be changed using the given slider.</p>
 <p>Third part is a graph showing the number of accidents between the time period break down by minutes</p>
 <p>The last part shows the top 5 dangerous areas for 3 different type people:- Cyclist, Motorist and Padestrians.</p>